 Eyelid surgery is also a great procedure to pair with other procedures like face lifts or even Botox.
 While the eyelid surgery can correct under-eye bags and sagging upper eyelids, Botox can treat the appearance of fine lines and wrinkles.
 Dermal fillers can also be given at the same time as the surgery, to fill in sunken areas around the eye caused by fat volume loss.
 Your surgeon will help you create a treatment plan that best fits your needs.

-If you have any questions about treating dark circles or under-eye bags with cosmetic procedures, please call our offices at (703) 574-2588 to schedule a free consultation with our Board Certified Plastic Surgeon!
+If you have any questions about treating dark circles or under-eye bags with cosmetic procedures, please call our offices at (703) 574-2588 to schedule a consultation with our Board Certified Plastic Surgeon!